rananimit/rananimit.github.io/_pages/about.md

 </p>

 <p>
 I obtained an MSc in Mathematical Finance from IISER TVM, India, followed by a PhD in Stochastic Geometric Partial Differential Equations at the University of York, UK.
-Subsequently, I worked as a research associate at the Universität Bielefeld, Germany, and Imperial College London, UK.
+Subsequently, I held research associate positions at the Universität Bielefeld, Germany, and Imperial College London, UK.
 </p>

 </div>